Search For Faculty

 Biography

-Dr. David J. Mangelsdorf was born in Davenport, Iowa in 1958.
-He received his BS (summa cum laude) in Biology and Chemistry from Northern Arizona University in Flagstaff (1981) and his PhD in Biochemistry from the University of Arizona in Tucson (1987).
-He did his postdoctoral studies at The Salk Institute for Biological Studies (1987-1993).
-Since 1993 he has been at UT Southwestern as Assistant Professor (1993-97), Associate Professor (1997-2000) and Professor (2000-present).
-In 2006, Dr. Mangelsdorf became Chair of the Department of Pharmacology.
-He also holds the Beatrice and Miguel Elias Distinguished Chair in Biomedical Science and has a secondary appointment in the Department of Biochemistry.
-Dr. Mangelsdorf has also been an Investigator of the Howard Hughes Medical Institute since coming to Dallas in 1993.
+Dr. David J. Mangelsdorf received his BS in Biology and Chemistry from Northern Arizona University in Flagstaff (1981) and his PhD in Biochemistry from the University of Arizona in Tucson (1987).
+He did his postdoctoral studies at The Salk Institute for Biological Studies.
+Since 1993 he has been at UT Southwestern, where he currently is Professor and Chair of the Department of Pharmacology, and an Investigator of the Howard Hughes Medical Institute.
+He holds the Raymond and Ellen Willie Distinguished Chair in Molecular Neuropharmacology, in Honor of Harold B. Crasilneck, PhD and the Alfred G. Gilman Distinguished Chair in Pharmacology, and he is a member of the National Academy of Sciences.

 Education